 Wisdom teeth typically develop between the ages of 17-21, and are the most commonly missing teeth in adult dentition.
 Most adults have a total of 32 teeth.
-3rd molars are not necessary for function, speech, or smiling.
-When it comes to wisdom teeth removal, preventing future problems down the line is the key to overall oral health.
+Third molars are not necessary for function, speech, or smiling.
+When it comes to wisdom teeth removal at Lepore Comprehensive Dentistry, Dunedin, Florida, preventing future problems down the line is the key to overall oral health.

 Why do you need your wisdom teeth removed?

 Although you may not currently have issues with your wisdom teeth (3rd molars), there are numerous conditions that could be underlying such as:

 - Inflamed gum tissue

 - Increased pocketing

 - Cavity development on the teeth in front of the wisdom teeth

 - Sinus issues such as congestion, sinus pressure, and sinus pain

 - Additional pressure on adjacent teeth, which can cause bite issues